Quicr/quicr-arch-spec/moq-arch.md

 The basic idea in BBR of speeding up to probe then slowing down to drain the queue build up caused during probe can work fine with real time applications.
-However the current implementations in QUIC do not seem optimized for real time applications and have some times where the slow down causes too much jitter.
-To not have playout drops, the jitter buffers adds latency to compensate for this.
+However, the current implementations in QUIC do not appear optimized for real-time applications, resulting in higher jitter (nder certain conditions).
+In order to avoid play-out drops, the jitter buffers add latency to compensate for this.
 Probing for the RTT has been one of the phases that causes particular problems for this.
 To reduce the latency of QUIC, this work should coordinate with the QUIC working group to have the QUIC working group develop congestion control